Minden: The Weimar Republic and the Nazi Regime

 The republican November Revolution of 1918 passed with only small disturbances that occurred in a few barracks of the Minden garrison on 7 and 8 November 1918.
-A Workers’ and Soldiers’ Council, most of them members or supporters of the Social Democratic Party, took control in the afternoon of 18 November, but co-operated both with the town council and the military and civil administration as well and was successful in calming the situation.
+A workers' and soldiers' council, most of them members or supporters of the Social Democratic Party, took control in the afternoon of 18 November, but co-operated both with the town council and the military and civil administration as well and was successful in calming the situation.

-The situation got more critical during the Kapp Putsch of March 1920, when right-wing officers tried to overthrow the legal government of the German Reich.
-The majority of the town council declared their loyalty to President Friedrich Ebert and Chancellor Gustav Bauer, who for their part confirmed the authority of the Minden Workers' Council.
+The situation became more critical during the Kapp Putsch of March 1920, when right-wing officers tried to overthrow the legitimate government of the German Reich.
+A majority of the town council declared their loyalty to President Friedrich Ebert and Chancellor Gustav Bauer, who for their part confirmed the authority of the Minden Workers' Council.
 The assassination of Foreign Minister Walther Rathenau on 24 June 1922 resulted in serious rioting in Minden.
 A demonstration of 15,000 people in support of the government was held at the market square on 27 June.
-The public opinion changed during the time of the Great Depression : in the 1930-election of the town council the NSDAP got 6 of 31 seats, in the 1933-election, the last democratic one, they won the majority with 16 of 28 seats.
+Public opinion changed during the time of the Great Depression, and in the 1930-election of the town council, the NSDAP received 6 of 31 seats, and in the 1933-election, the last democratic one, they won a majority comprising 16 of 28 seats.
 The NSDAP increased their Minden results of the Reichstag elections from 2.0 percent in May 1928 to 40.1 percent in July 1932.

-Although the German armed forces were considerably restricted by the regulations of the Treaty of Versailles, Minden remained a garrison town of the Reichswehr with the Pioneer Battalion No. 6 and the Artillery Regiment No. 6, both parts of the 6th Division.
-The soldiers got more and more in connection with right-wing groups, though officially obliged to political neutrality.
-The military units put forward the construction of sporting facilities : a stadium (Adolf-Hitler-Kampfbahn, now Weserstadion), a public open-air pool (now Sommerbad), and a horse racecourse.
-Minden was career ladder station of two later army leaders: Lieutenant-Colonel Walther von Brauchitsch organized annual horse tournaments from 1925 to 1927, and Wilhelm Keitel succeeded him in the same function until 1929.
+Although the German armed forces were restricted considerably by the regulations of the Treaty of Versailles, Minden remained a garrison town of the Reichswehr with the Pioneer Battalion No. 6 and the Artillery Regiment No. 6, both parts of the 6th Division.
+However, soldiers became more and more connected with right-wing groups, although officially obliged to political neutrality.
+The military units put forward the construction of sporting facilities: a stadium (Adolf-Hitler-Kampfbahn, now Weserstadion), a public open-air pool (now Sommerbad), and a horse racecourse.
+Both Walther von Brauchitsch (who organized annual horse tournaments from 1925 to 1927) and Wilhelm Keitel (who succeeded him in the same function until 1929) spent part of their career in Minden.